OutSystems/docs-product/src/develop/logic/emails-reactive/managing.md

 ## Handling inputs in Emails

-Customize the content of your Emails by adding custom information to it.
+Customize the content of your emails by adding information to the corresponding Email.
 Emails support compound data types and can use the data from the client scope of Email.

 To add an Input to your Email and show the value in the email body, follow these steps: